dustinlo/cs5520_project/_posts/2021-10-13-A4 Refactoring To-Do list.md

 The update part worked fine in the older version.
 In this version, I have been debugging for almost 2 days and looked up a tons of posts on StackOverflow but had no luck to solve this issue: I cannot retrieve the list even directly from the repository.
 The application seems loading the live data just fine but when I try to access the list, I always get null pointer which meaning it is not fetching the right list at all.
 I will consult to Adrienne or maybe look up more tutorials to see if I am able to resolve this issue.

+# Update

+This has been cleaned up and now it is functioning as it should be.
+I removed the part which I used ViewModel because I am using two different activities to show and create the todo.
+After long hours of research, I figured it is not the best practice to use ViewModel to share data between two different activities.
+If I want to use ViewModel, I shall be changing the adding todo part to be using fragment.
+I feel sharing data using ViewModel between two activities is an anti-pattern and has no difference between preserving data by using only the repository class.